search ]

 If you publish a post on your site, go to the database, and change the content type from “post” to “page,” the post will appear under pages rather than under posts in the admin interface.

 WordPress defines several attributes for each custom content type.
-Can you perform a search within that content type?
+Can you perform a search within it?
 Is it displayed in the admin interface?
 Can you assign categories or tags to it?
 Does it allow comments?
-These are a set of settings that can be defined for each content type.

 By default, WordPress comes with various content types, such as pages, posts, menus, post revisions, and attachments, each with a different value in the post_type field.